Common tasks with KQL for Microsoft Sentinel

 }

-In this case, we wanted to summarize the data by city, but city is contained as a property within the LocationDetails column.
-To use the city property in our query, we had to first convert it to a column using bag_unpack.
+In this case, you want to summarize the data by city, but city is contained as a property within the LocationDetails column.
+To use the city property in your query, you need to first convert it to a column by using bag_unpack.

-Going back to our original pipeline steps, we saw this:
+Going back to the original pipeline steps, you saw this:

 Get Data | Filter | Summarize | Sort | Select

-Now that we've considered the evaluate operator, we can see that it represents a new stage in the pipeline, which now looks like this:
+Now that you considered the evaluate operator, you can see that it represents a new stage in the pipeline, which now looks like this:

 Get Data | Parse | Filter | Summarize | Sort | Select

-There are many other examples of operators and functions that can be used to parse data sources into a more readable and manipulable format.
-You can learn about them - and the rest of the Kusto Query Language - in Kusto Query Language learning resources and in the workbook.
+Many other examples of operators and functions exist that you can use to parse data sources into a more readable and manipulable format.
+Learn about them - and the rest of the Kusto Query Language - in Kusto Query Language learning resources and in the workbook.

 Let statements